Getting Started

 Here is an example query

---data-urlencode 'event_signatures=Transfer(address indexed from, address indexed to, uint tokens)' \
+--data-urlencode 'signatures=Transfer(address indexed from, address indexed to, uint tokens)'

 And the response